jayeshpmahajan/Jayesh-New-Docs/docs/demo.md

 Cmd:   sudo apt install golang-cfssl

-Execution of docker-compose-cfssl.yml file: docker compose -f docker-compose-cfssl.yml up
+Execution of docker-compose-cfssl.yml file:
+CMD: docker compose -f docker-compose-cfssl.yml up

-The docker-compose-cfssl.yml file contains configurations for three Docker images:
+The file docker-compose-cfssl.yml is created by us and contains three images :

-Service
+- Service
-Init
+- Init
-OCSP Serve
+- OCSP Serve

 This will set the environment for execution of commands required to create certificates.